+The \sneaka algorithm has particularly striking implications on secret sharing on graphs whose maximum degree is bounded (independent of $n$), for example, in the graph depicted in Fig.~\ref{fig:newtorks_propagating_dealer_layered} with the nodes partitioned into `layers' of three nodes each.

+As discussed earlier, for any secret sharing algorithm to succeed, the graph must satisfy the $d$-connected-dealer condition for some $d \geq k$.
+Now, if a graph satisfies the $d$-connected-dealer (or the stronger $d$-propagating-dealer) condition, the value of $d$ must be upper bounded by the maximum degree of the graph.
+It follows that the parameters $k$ and $d$ are upper bounded by the maximum degree of the graph, and are therefore independent of $n$.
+Theorem~\ref{thm:complexity_communication_main} and Theorem~\ref{thm:randomness bounded degree} present the main results for this setting.

-\begin{corollary} For any given $(n,k)$, and for any given $d~(k \leq d <n)$, consider any undirected graph with $(n+1)$ nodes such that (a) every non-neighbour of $D$ has a degree of $d$, and (b) the graph satisfies the $d$-propagating-dealer condition.
-Under the \sneaka, the amount of data downloaded by any node $\ell \notin \mathcal{N}(D)$ meets the lower bound~\eqref{eq:complexity_communication_lower1_eq}.
-Furthermore, under the \sneaka, the amount of data downloaded by any node $\ell \in \mathcal{N}(D)$ is independent of $n$. \end{corollary} As we shall see subsequently in Corollary~\ref{thm:complexity_communication_BGW3}, the \csotas on such graphs requires the download per node to increase with $n$.
+\begin{lemma} For any given $(n,k)$, and for any given $d~(k \leq d <n)$, consider any undirected graph with $(n+1)$ nodes such that (a) every non-neighbour of $D$ has a degree of $d$, and (b) the graph satisfies the $d$-propagating-dealer condition.
+Under \sneaka, the amount of data received by any node $\ell \notin \mathcal{N}(D)$ meets the lower bound~\eqref{eq:complexity_communication_lower1_eq}.
+Furthermore, under \sneaka, the amount of data received by any node $\ell \in \mathcal{N}(D)$ is independent of $n$. \end{lemma}